 Whether you are new to 3D printing or an experienced hobbyist, you probably wish to protect your filament from tangling and drying.
 PLA and ABS are the two most popular filament types among enthusiasts.
 Thus, it is best to figure out how to store 3D printer filament (PLA and ABS) at home correctly.
 This way, you can preserve its properties and simplify the 3D printing process.

 3D printing crafters are very talented, hardworking, and patient people who are in love with their hobby.
-They spend many hours to produce impressive things.
-Peering into their projects and lifestyle can inspire you.
-Their masterpieces can give you new ideas on how to spend your free time.
+They spend many hours producing impressive 3D prints, and peering into their projects and lifestyle can inspire you.
 Joe Broggio is one of the crafters who enjoy 3D printing.
-We are happy to share our interview with this talented American enthusiast and show you some fantastic photographs of his Godzilla 3D print and other works.
+We are happy to share our interview with this talented American enthusiast and show you some fantastic photographs of his 3D printed Godzilla figure and other works.

 “Pattern” is the parameter I would recommend you to pay your attention to, which is used to print out support structures and a raft.
 I advise you to use “rectilinear” -straight lines.
 It is enough for support structures and easy to remove from a printed model.